Ancient Chinese Fashion: Historical Prototype of Hanfu Style

 Aoqun (袄裙)

-Aoqun (袄裙) is a general term for the ancient Han women who wore a on the upper body and skirt on the lower body.
+Aoqun (袄裙) is a general term for the ancient Han women who wore a coat on the upper body and skirt on the lower body.
 There are records of Aoqun wearing since the Tang Dynasty.
 The modern term generally refers to the Aoqun suit of the Ming Dynasty.

-Aoqun's top is worn over the skirt, and the is usually A-shaped, the collar is tightly cinched and the bodice is wide and tightly wrapped.
+Aoqun's top is worn over the skirt, and the bodice is usually A-shaped, the collar is tightly cinched and the bodice is wide and tightly wrapped.
 The sleeves are often pipa sleeves with closed cuffs.
-The skirts are often worn with a Mamian skirt, but can also be worn with a plain pleated skirt.
+The skirts are often worn with a Mamian skirt, but can also be worn with a pleated skirt.

 Ancient Chinese Fashion: Historical Prototype of Hanfu Style-18Ancient Chinese Fashion: Historical Prototype of Hanfu Style-19